ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 To avoid anchoring or biasing subsequent interviewers, I encour - age interviewers to leave two different kinds of feedback on candidate conversations:

 1. Detailed notes and scores
-1. Suggested questions for subsequent conversations.
+2. Suggested questions for subsequent conversations.

 Most of the interview feedback should consist of detailed notes and scores against the job-specific scoring guide which has your interview questions planned out in advance (for more, see Technical Interviews, page 76). is feedback should ideally not be read by subsequent team members in advance of their interview to avoid bias.
 For example, if you know the prior interviewer scored the candidate poorly, you may experi - ence confirmation bias and overvalue any areas where a candidate does poorly in your interview.

- e second type of feedback, subsequent interview suggestions, should focus on areas for emphasis or more in-depth exploration in subsequent interviews and not reveal data that might overtly bias further interviews.
+The second type of feedback, subsequent interview suggestions, should focus on areas for emphasis or more in-depth exploration in subsequent interviews and not reveal data that might overtly bias further interviews.

 USAGE OF AN APPLICANT TRACKING SYSTEM (ATS)